Testing Emergent Gravity with Isolated Dwarf Galaxies: Apparent DM Distribution Predictions from EG for Two Realistic Baryonic Mass Distributions

-To give the mass profile, we must first deproject the S\'{e}rsic profile to give the luminosity density.
+To find the mass profile, we must first deproject the S\'{e}rsic profile to give the luminosity density.
 Assuming spherical symmetry, we can then integrate in the angular directions to give the radial luminosity profile. \cite{MazureCapelato2002} first found the exact solution for the radial luminosity profile given a general S\'{e}rsic profile, and I use their results here.

-Since I am assuming that there is no dark matter, I just say that the mass follows the light.
+Since we are assuming that there is no dark matter, the mass must follow the light.
 Then, the stellar mass profile should be the same as the luminosity profile except for some scaling factor, the baryonic mass-to-light ratio, $\Upsilon$.
-This ratio, along with the effective intensity simply give the normalization of the function, and thus I let $\Sigma = I_e\Upsilon$, where my process for setting this normalization constant is given in Section \ref{sec:isodata}.
-The final equation for the mass profile is
+This ratio, along with the effective intensity simply give the normalization of the function, and thus we let $\Sigma = I_e\Upsilon$, where the process for setting this normalization constant is given in Section \ref{sec:isodata}.
+The final equation for the baryonic mass profile is